PRESCHOOL PARTY THEME

 - When planning numbers, make sure you have enough adults to cope with the number of kids.
 Other parents often love to be asked to help.

-- Choose a party time when the kids are least likely to be taking naps.
+- Choose a time when the kids are least likely to be taking naps.
 Also tell parents the exact start and finish time.
-I think 2 hours is a good amount of time as any longer then you and the kids will get tired.
+I think 2 hours is a good amount of time as any longer, and you and the kids will get tired.

-- If parents are staying then they will need to be fed and watered.
-However the party is for your child and not the parents, so there is no need to go overboard.
+- If parents are staying then they will need to be fed also.
+However this event is for your child and not the parents, so there is no need to go overboard.

-- Don't force the kids to dress up if you have a party theme.
+- Don't force the kids to dress up for the event.